paul-hammant/tbd/content/game-changers/index.md

 8. test the feature
 9. smoke tests
 10. check in (commit/push)
-11. makes a daily build from HEAD of the shared master branch
+11. makes a daily build from HEAD of the shared main branch

 The authors note in the book, that #10 is not always an everyday thing.
-And the last step, #11, is not per developer, it is for the designated "build master" within the team, and manual.
+And the last step, #11, is not per developer, it is for the designated "buildmeister" within the team, and manual.
 This workflow was initially pioneered in the Excel group, and then Word, and then Windows NT, and the timespan for this way of working was from around 1989 through 1995 when the interviews completed and the book published.